moveit/moveit2_tutorials/doc/tutorials/your_first_project/your_first_project.rst

 Summary
 -------

-You created a ROS 2 package and wrote your first program using MoveIt.
+* You created a ROS 2 package and wrote your first program using MoveIt.
+* You learned about using the MoveGroupInterface to plan and execute moves.
+* :codedir:`Here is a copy of the full hello_moveit.cpp source at the end of this tutorial<tutorials/your_first_project/hello_moveit.cpp>`.

 Further Reading
 ---------------